aewindle110/DroneWQ/paper.md

 </div>
 <br/>

 If the water surface was perfectly flat, incident light would reflect specularly and could be measured with known viewing geometries.
 This specular reflection of a level surface is known as the Fresnel reflection; however, most water bodies are not flat as winds and currents create tilting surface wave facets.
 Due to the differing orientation of wave facets reflecting radiance from different parts of the sky, L<sub>SR</sub> can vary widely within a single UAS image.
-A common approach to model L<sub>SR</sub> is to express it as the product of sky radiance (L<sub>sky</sub>, W m<sup>-2</sup> nm<sup>-1</sup> sr<sup>-1</sup>) and ⍴, the effective sea-surface reflectance of the wave facet [@mobley_1999; @lee_ahn_mobley_arnone_2010]:
+A common approach to model L<sub>SR</sub> is to express it as the product of sky radiance (L<sub>sky</sub>, W m<sup>-2</sup> nm<sup>-1</sup> sr<sup>-1</sup>) and ρ, the effective sea-surface reflectance of the wave facet [@mobley_1999; @lee_ahn_mobley_arnone_2010]:

 <div align="center">
 Eq.
 4&nbsp;&nbsp;&nbsp;&nbsp; L<sub>SR</sub>(θ, Φ, λ)= ρ(θ, Φ, λ) ∗ L<sub>sky</sub>(θ', Φ, λ)
 <br/>
 </div>
 Where θ' is the mirror of θ (θ' = 180-θ).
 Rearranging Eqs.
 3 Eqs.
-4, ⍴ can be derived by:
+4, ρ can be derived by:
 <br/>
 <div align="center">
 Eq.
 5&nbsp;&nbsp;&nbsp;&nbsp; ρ(θ, Φ, λ) = (L<sub>T</sub>(θ, Φ, λ) − L<sub>W</sub>(θ, Φ, λ)) / L<sub>sky</sub>(θ', Φ, λ)